-While the majority of information we collect about parents is mandatory, there is some information that can be provided voluntarily.
+While the majority of information we collect about pupils is mandatory, there is some information that can be provided voluntarily.

-Whenever we seek to collect information from you, we make it clear whether providing it is mandatory or optional.
+Whenever we seek to collect information from a Pupil or their Parent / Carer, we make it clear whether providing it is mandatory or optional.
 If it is mandatory, we will explain the possible consequences of not complying.

-How we store this data
+How we store this data:

-We keep personal information about students/pupils and their parents while they are attending our school.
+We keep personal information about students/pupils while they are attending our school.
 We may also keep it beyond their attendance at our school if this is necessary in order to comply with our legal obligations.
-We store this data in both digital and paper-based formats.
 We keep personal data according to the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools.
 This can be found here